The Land Economy course offers an intellectually challenging programme and a qualification that opens up many career opportunities.

 Students are required to provide one piece of marked school work as part of the admissions process.

 The admissions process consists of two interviews.
-Applicants are also required to take the Land Economy admissions written assessment, if invited for interview.
+Applicants are also required to take the Land Economy admissions written assessment prior to being invited for interview.
 More information can be found on the University website.

 Director of Studies